GUEST SPEAKERS

 Our Guest Speaker for February was Peter Plowman whose subject Voyage to Gallipoli fascinated members.
 It is based on his book which tells the largely unknown story of the events around the Pacific Ocean in 1914 that delayed the departure of the first convoy to leave Australia in November that year.
 This ultimately resulted in those troops ending up being sent to Gallipoli.

-Peter has had a fascinating life which has resulted in a amazting interest about vessels large and small on our oceans and rivers.
+Peter has had a fascinating life which has resulted in a amazing interest about vessels large and small on our oceans and rivers.
 He says he has been interested in passenger liners as long as he can remember.
 He was born and raised in Bermuda, but as his relatives lived in England, his family would visit there every two or three years, going by ship from New York to Southampton and back.
 He travelled on some of the greatest liners ever built, including (the original Queens) Elizabeth and Mary, Caronia, Mauretania and Ile de France.
 In 1965 he migrated to Australia, travelling from London by Orsova to Sydney.
 Since 1980 he has had over a dozen books published on various aspects of Australian maritime history.

 October 2020